vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 ### Bigger is Better

-American likes "big things" and it shows.
+America likes "big things" and it shows.
 American vehicles are effectively apartments, American cities feel massive, and not just because they liked themselves some high-rises, and an American "Big Gulp" is an unconquerable challenge for the stomach and bladder dimensioned to European portions.
 Maybe,